-- Give various symbols is flow process chart and explain their significance.
+- 1. Give various symbols is flow process chart and explain their significance.
 Draw a typical flow process chart.
 How does it differ from an operation chart?
 What are its Uses? - 2.
 Describe the Principles of Motion Economy.
 How they are related to work place layout? - 3.
-What are the various charting techniques available foe recording a work method for analysis?
+What are the various charting techniques available for recording a work method for analysis?
 Explain. - 4.
-What are the objectives and goals of ergonomic studies?
-Explain fatigue and its consequences in an industrial work. - 5.
-Explain the various aspects of an ergonomic model of man-machine system. - 6.
 Describe the nature and uses of activity sampling.